go-masonry/tutorial/complete/app/services/README.md

 - Authorization
     - Role check
 - Request/Response shaping
     - Extract a value from Context and replace it's corresponding one in request/response
+- Errors mapping

 ## Shouldn't handle